 Work and engage with some of the country’s premier literary artists.
 Writers Week includes:

 - Book signing receptions

-Writers Week gathers a diverse community of writers who are committed to working together to explore new ideas in the world and in their own creative work.
-As a Writers Week participant, you will work closely with nationally-regarded faculty in small morning workshops focused on fiction, creative nonfiction, memoir or poetry.
-(You will specify/select genre when registering).
-Each afternoon, you’ll hear special guests and faculty speak about their craft, the field of writing, or social issues in inspirational and thought-provoking sessions.
-All workshops and afternoon sessions will be held in outdoor studios.
-(Due to current safety regulations, there will be no public or indoor on-campus events or gatherings.)
+The Idyllwild Arts Writers Week gathers a diverse community of writers who are committed to working together to explore new ideas in the world and in their own creative work.
+As a Writers Week participant, you will work closely with nationally-regarded faculty in small morning workshops focused on fiction, creative nonfiction, and poetry.
+Each afternoon, you’ll hear special guests speak about their craft, the field of writing, or social issues in inspirational and thought-provoking sessions.
+Evenings include social time and readings by special guests, teachers, fellows and students.

 You will send in advance 10 pages of poetry (one poem on each page, all in one document), OR 15 pages of fiction, memoir, or creative nonfiction.
 Due by June 7.
 You will receive instructions to send in your work from our registration staff before the program begins.

 Alice Bolin is the author of Dead Girls: Essays on Surviving an American Obsession, a New York Times Notable Book for 2018.
 Dead Girls also received a Kirkus Star and was nominated for Edgar and Anthony Awards.
 She has another essay collection, Cosmos, and a book-length essay on the color pink forthcoming from Mariner/HarperCollins.
 Her essays have appeared in New York Magazine, New York Times Book Review, the Paris Review, and the anthology Unspeakable Acts.
 She has taught creative writing at the University of Memphis, where she was assistant professor of creative nonfiction.
 She lives in Minneapolis.